JoshDoody/joshdoody.github.io/_posts/2018-05-09-greatest-weakness.md

 "I try to solve customers' problems even at my own expense."

 Blech.
-Just typing those made me feel a little nausiated, and I bet you rolled your eyes too 🙄
+Just typing those made me feel a little nauseated, and I bet you rolled your eyes too 🙄

 You don't buy these answers and neither will they.